TweetBoost: Influence of Social Media on NFT Valuation: Introduction

 \end{itemize}

-We collect tweets announcing NFTs (Fig.~\ref{fig:Sample_tweet-asset}a) and follow the linked OpenSea URLs to extract NFT sales information and metadata from OpenSea as show in Fig.~\ref{fig:Sample_tweet-asset}b.
+We collect tweets announcing NFTs and follow the linked OpenSea URLs to extract NFT sales information and metadata from OpenSea.
+Fig.~\ref{fig:Sample_tweet-asset} shows an example of a tweet announcing an NFT and its corresponding OpenSea listing page.
 In addition, we crawl NFT images to analyse whether the image in itself exerts an influence on the price.
 Analysing growth and price trends on OpenSea against popularity metrics from Twitter reveals the possible significance of social media features on NFT value.
 We motivate average selling price as the metric to assign value to an NFT due to limited sales and highly volatile prices of NFT.
 We further develop and analyse predictive models using Twitter, OpenSea and NFT image features to assess their impact on asset value.
 Overall, we make the following contributions in this paper:

 \begin{itemize} \item To the best of our knowledge, we create the first ever data set for NFTs from OpenSea and their corresponding tweets.
-We have made the dataset public\footref{datafootnote} in adherence to the FAIR principles as described in Section \ref{ref:fair}. \item We build models to predict NFT asset value using features from both OpenSea and Twitter, as well as the NFT image itself.
-Our best model comprising of an ensemble of Twitter and OpenSea features shows an accuracy of 69.5\% in a 6-class classification setup. \item We show that social media features like \textit{listed count}, \textit{tweet-likes} and \textit{number of retweets} influence the model output.
-We also show how branding and metadata (Twitter and OpenSea features) have stronger predictive powers than the NFT product itself.
-(Image features)
+We have made the dataset public\footref{datafootnote} in adherence to the FAIR (Findable, Accessible, Interoperable, Reusable) principles.

+\item We build ordinal classification models to predict NFT asset value using features from both OpenSea and Twitter, as well as the NFT image itself.
+Our best model comprising of an ensemble of Twitter and OpenSea features achieves an accuracy of 69.5\% in a 5-class classification setup.

+\item We show that both Twitter and OpenSea features influence the model output.
+In contrast the predictive power of image features is limited.
+This shows how branding and metadata (Twitter and OpenSea features) have a stronger effect on the value compared to the NFT product itself (Image features).

 \end{itemize}